WandersonAlves/create-node-ms/README.md

 - Fork and clone this repo
 - Make changes
-- Run `yarn dev` to create a new service with your code changes
+- Run `yarn dev`, `yarn dev:nse` or `yarn dev:nsl` to create a new template with your code changes
   - This will remove `../create-node-ms-junk` folder
   - Create a `../create-node-ms-junk/` folder
-  - And generate a new service named `test-service` on `../create-node-ms-junk/` folder
+  - And generate a new project with the name declared on your dev command on `../create-node-ms-junk/` folder
 - Commit your changes (this project has `commitlint` configured)
 - Send a PR :rocket: